fedora-infra/nuancier/doc/development.rst

 ----------

-The easiest way to work on nuancier is to make your own branch in git, make your changes to this branch, commit whenever you want, rebase on master, whenever you need and when you are done, send the patch either by email or via the github pull-request mechanism.
+The easiest way to work on nuancier is to make your own branch in git, make your changes to this branch, commit whenever you want, rebase on master whenever you need and when you are done, send the patch either by email or via the github pull-request mechanism.